Updated June 23, 2023

 - Are you willing to risk facing and trying to fix the disadvantages of rooting your device?

 - Have you made a backup for your device before it is attempted to be rooted?

-- Have you done enough research online to find out how to root your specific device?
+- Have you researched enough online to find out how to root your specific device?

-If your answer to these three questions is a ‘yes’, then you should be ready to handle rooting your Android device and facing the consequences and benefits.
-If your answer is ‘no’ to two or all three questions, then you should probably think a few more times before you take the leap.
-Or leave out rooting your device altogher.
+If your answer to these three questions is a ‘yes’, then you should be ready to root your Android device and face the consequences and benefits.
+If your answer is ‘no’ to two or all three questions, then you should probably think a few more times before you leap.
+Or leave out rooting your device altogether.